The Erotic Traveler

 The Erotic Traveler is a 2007 late-night Cinemax softcore television series directed by Gary Dean Orona and starring actresses Divini Rae and Kaylani Lei, both of whom are shown in intense sexual encounters.

-Plot line
+Premise

 The episodes of this anthology series center around erotic photographer Marissa Johnson and her pupil Allison Kraft, two young women who use photographs and works of art to take episodic settings all over the world.

 The setting for the series was in Greenriver, Utah.